 The simple locking nut design means sensors can quickly and easily be retrofitted to existing fingerboard latches during routine downtime.

-A visual representation of fingerboard latch position is displayed within the intrinsic, proprietary software.Make Latch Hawk Wireless Enquiry
+A visual representation of fingerboard latch position is displayed within the proprietary software.Make Latch Hawk Wireless Enquiry

 Fingerboard latches are in the closed position by default, when an operator wants to open a latch to rack a new pipe/remove a pipe they will send a signal to the valve cabinet to activate the solenoid for the latch specified.
 This should then open the latch in order for the pipe to be placed and secured in place or removed from the fingerboard.
 However this is not always the case, latches can become seized up over time, or leaking pipes can lead to a lack of pressure, which can lead to dropped pipe incidents.
-The Latch Hawk Wireless™ provides a direct confirmation of fingerboard latch position, confirming whether a latch is in an open, closed or intermediate position, preventing incidents and eliminating the need to have a spotter at deck level.
+The Latch Hawk Wireless™ provides a direct confirmation of fingerboard latch status, confirming whether a latch is in an open, closed or intermediate position, preventing incidents and eliminating the need to have a spotter at deck level.